 All foreigners who need to be registered, including children, must go to the Town Hall in person.

-Students can also make an appointment for their registration in Arnhem.
+Students can make an appointment for either:

 Quarantine and appointments